Isabel de Clare, 4th Countess of Pembroke: Marriage

 The new King Richard I arranged her marriage in August 1189 to William Marshal, regarded by many as the greatest knight and soldier in the realm.
 Henry II had promised Marshal he would be given Isabel as his bride, and his son and successor Richard upheld the promise one month after his accession to the throne.
-At the time of her marriage, Isabel was residing in the Tower of London in the protective custody of the Justiciar of England, Ranulf de Glanville.
+At the time of her marriage, Isabel was still residing in the Tower of London in the protective custody of the Justiciar of England, Ranulf de Glanville.
 Following the wedding, which was celebrated in London "with due pomp and ceremony", they spent their honeymoon at Stoke d'Abernon in Surrey which belonged to Enguerrand d'Abernon.

-Marriage to Isabel elevated William Marshal from the status of military captain and knight into one of the richest men in the kingdom.
-He would serve as Lord Marshal of England, four kings in all: Henry II, Richard I, John, and Henry III.
+Marriage to Isabel elevated William Marshal from the status of military captain and knight into one of the richest men in the kingdom and imbued him with aristocratic prestige.

+During the first few months of the marriage Isabel accompanied her husband, whilst he served King Richard I, to Normandy, crossing from Dover to Calais on 11 December 1189.
+William would serve as Lord Marshal of England, four kings in all: Henry II, Richard I, John, and Henry III.
 Although Marshal did not become Earl of Pembroke until 1199—a revival of the title by King John as an act of favour—he nevertheless assumed overlordship of Leinster in Ireland and the Marcher lordships of Chepstow and Usk with Isabel's many other estates in several English counties, which belonged to her father's and her own earldom of Striguil.

-Marshal and Isabel did not sail to Ireland till 1200, after taking possession of Pembroke.
-He left her behind him on his return to England.
+Marshal and Isabel did not sail to Ireland until 1200, after taking possession of Pembroke.
+This was the first time she had returned to Ireland since she was a child.
+Isabel remained in Ireland when her husband returned to England and while he fought in Normandy during 1202.
 She may have ruled Leinster in his absence till as late as 1203, with as her seneschal a Wiltshire knight, Geoffrey fitz Robert, who was married to Isabel's aunt, Basilia de Clare, a sister of Strongbow.
 Isabel is credited with playing a major part at this time in the foundation of the borough known as New Ross.

-Isabel was again left to rule Leinster in 1207-8 during her husband's house arrest at the court of King John when, though pregnant, she successfully led the campaign which defeated the rebel barons of the province.
+She again ruled Leinster in 1207-8 during her husband's house arrest at the court of King John in England when, though pregnant, she successfully led the campaign which defeated the rebel barons of the province led by Meiler FitzHenry.

-The marriage was happy, despite the vast difference in age between them.
 William Marshal and Isabel produced a total of five sons and five daughters.
+Her husband died in 1219.